-Computer fraud is an act to use computers, internet services, internet devices and the internet for defrauding people, government agencies or companies of internet access, revenue or money.
-Some of the most common illegal computer activities comprise of social engineering, phishing, DDoS attacks and viruses used for disrupting services or gaining access to another person’s funds.
-If your personal information has been stolen from your computer the top Pittsburgh Criminal Lawyer at Logue Law can help.
-They will strive in bringing a halt to the damage done, help in identifying the culprit and thereby save you against further victimization.What is a federal computer fraud?
+Computer fraud is where a person uses computers, internet services, internet devices, and the internet itself for defrauding people, government agencies, or companies of internet access, revenue, or money.
+Some of the most common illegal computer activities are comprised of social engineering, phishing, DDoS attacks, and viruses used for disrupting services or gaining access to another person’s funds.
+If you have been charged with stealing someone’s personal information from their computer, or any other type of computer fraud, the top Pittsburgh Criminal Defense Lawyer at Logue Law Group can help.
+A Pittsburgh computer fraud lawyer will be important in protecting your rights.What is Federal Computer Fraud?

-It is true that the federal government indeed makes it illegal in using the internet or the PC for creating misrepresentations that will make another individual in losing his property or money.
-A list of the commonly used computer fraud schemes includes:
+It is a fact that the federal government makes it illegal to use the internet or a personal computer for creating misrepresentations that will make another individual lose his property or money.
+A list of the most commonly used computer fraud schemes includes:

-- To change the entries of the computer in an unauthorized way for moving funds into the account which will benefit the individual doing the input largely
+- To change the entries of the computer in an unauthorized way for moving funds into an account which will mostly benefit the individual inputting the information

-- To delete or change the information in the database exclusively for your personal benefit
+- To delete or change the information in a database exclusively for your personal benefit

-- To rewrite the computer code of a bank for gaining access to the identification of the account holder
+- To rewrite the computer code of a bank in order to gain access to the identification of an account holder

-- To hack the computer for stealing money, especially from the bank or at times some other businesses
+- To hack a computer for the purpose of stealing money, especially from the bank or other business

-- To hack the computer for stealing identification information like credit card numbers or passwords
+- To hack a computer to steal identification information, like credit card numbers or passwords

-- Phishing schemes which trick unsuspected individuals to enter on fake websites the credit card number
+- Phishing schemes which trick unsuspecting individuals into inputting their credit card numbers on fake websites

-In 1986 the Congress passed the CFAA (Computer Fraud and Abuse Act) which is a basic law utilized by the federal prosecutors for prosecuting computer crimes that include computer fraud.
-In fact, this law had been enacted for curtailing computer crime while the legislators tried in keeping up with the growing criminal activities via amending it a couple of times.
-The CFAA will consider it a federal crime to trespass intentionally and destructively in the below-mentioned computer systems if not an authorized user:
+In 1986, Congress passed the CFAA (Computer Fraud and Abuse Act) which is a basic law utilized by federal prosecutors for prosecuting computer and internet crimes that include computer fraud.
+In fact, this law had been enacted for curtailing computer crime while legislators tried to keep up with the growing number of criminal activities via amending it a couple of times, as our computer fraud attorneys in Pittsburgh recall.
+The CFAA will consider it a federal crime to trespass intentionally and destructively in the below-mentioned computer systems, if not an authorized user: